 We found a picturesque harbour surrounded by beautiful architecture, charming restaurants and café’s selling fresh seafood.
 We really enjoyed our day in Marseille, I think it would be a fun place to spend a week in.

 Tangiers Morocco; We decided to take the ships tour from Tangiers to the city of Tetouan.
 This was a great opportunity to see a more rural Morocco.
 As we made our way through the countryside we passed farms, orchards and the occasional donkey all framed by the Rif Mountains.

 In Tetouan we wound our way through the narrow passage ways of the Medina (A UNESCO World Heritage site) exploring the colourful souks, where we discovered a treasure trove of arts and crafts.
 A place I could have spent more time visiting.

-Lisbon Portugal; From the moment we sailed under the 25 de Abril Bridge and saw the statue of Christ the King Monument I fell in love with Lisbon.
+Lisbon Portugal; From the moment we sailed under the 25 de Abril Bridge, passing the Christ the King Monument that protects this seafaring city, we were in love.
 Lisbon with its beautifully tiled buildings, magnificent squares and the ambiance of Rua Augusta, is simply stunning.

 We were lucky enough to find a Hop On Hop Off bus located at the Port, this enabled us to see a lot of the city in a short time, leaving plenty of time to explore the surrounding streets.
 As I said I love Lisbon, it is on my list of places to return to.